Early release of superannuation: guidance for medical and dental practitioners and specialists

 - alleviate an acute or chronic mental disturbance

 Medical treatment includes dental treatment.
-In these cases, certification must be provided by either two dental practitioners, 1 must be a specialist, or a general practitioner (GP) and a dental specialist.
+In these cases, certification must be provided by either 2 dental practitioners, 1 must be a specialist, or a general practitioner (GP) and a dental specialist.

 A registered medical or dental practitioner must have passed the required examinations or graduated from an accredited course and be registered by the relevant state registration board to practice.
 In most cases, one of the medical or dental practitioners who provides a supporting letter will be the applicant's, or their dependant's GP or dentist.